delphi-hub/delphi-webapp/README.md

 cd frontend/src
 npm install
 ```
-After successful installation of npm packages, you can start your own instance by executing
+After successful installation of npm packages, you can start your own instance in root directory by executing
 ```
 sbt run
 ```